juicedata/juicefs/docs/how_to_setup_object_storage.md

 - Virtual hosted-style: `https://<bucket>.s3.<region>.amazonaws.com`
 - Path-style: `https://s3.<region>.amazonaws.com/<bucket>`

 The `<region>` should be replaced with specific region code, e.g. the region code of US East (N. Virginia) is `us-east-1`.
-You could find all available regions in [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+You could find all available regions at [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

 ***Note: For AWS China user, you need add `.cn` to the host, i.e. `amazonaws.com.cn`.
 And check [this document](https://docs.amazonaws.cn/en_us/aws/latest/userguide/endpoints-arns.html) to know your region code.***

-Currently, JuiceFS only supports virtual hosted-style and maybe support path-style in the future ([#134](https://github.com/juicedata/juicefs/issues/134)).
+Currently, **JuiceFS only supports virtual hosted-style** and maybe support path-style in the future ([#134](https://github.com/juicedata/juicefs/issues/134)).
 So when you format a volume, the `--bucket` option should be virtual hosted-style URI.
 For example:

 ```bash
 $ ./juicefs format \